Monthly Archives: January 2011

 Cosmetic surgery while consciousConscious During Cosmetic Surgery (Chronicle)

 Latest cosmetic surgery trend: no general anesthesia.
 It’s cheaper.
 Patients are numbed, but pain is often excruciating and torturous.
-Surgeon: “It’s actually a lot of fun … like shopping for a new dress or a pair of shoes.”
+Surgeon on making choices during surgery: “It’s actually a lot of fun … like shopping for a new dress or a pair of shoes.”

 Are Undergraduates Actually Learning Anything?
 (Chronicle)